IRS Installment Agreement

-Taxpayers with an ability to fully pay a federal tax debt may enter into an IRS installment agreement or payment plan.
+Taxpayers with an ability to fully pay a federal tax debt may enter into an IRS payment plan.
 An IRS payment plan may be the only option for taxpayers to become compliant and eliminate back taxes if they cannot qualify for an offer in compromise or currently not collectible status.
 As part of the IRS Fresh Start Program, an IRS payment plan may be the best solution to resolve your tax debts.

 What are the Benefits of an IRS Payment Plan?

 An IRS payment plan benefits taxpayers with tax debts in a number of ways.
 An IRS payment plan stops IRS enforcement actions, including levies and wage garnishment, and may reduce the rate of accumulation of IRS tax penalties and interest.
 The IRS may choose not to file a Notice of Federal Tax Lien upon acceptance of an installment agreement offer.

 Is an IRS Payment Plan or Installment Agreement Flexible?

 Taxpayers have the right to draft the terms of the installment agreement within certain boundaries defined by the Internal Revenue Code and regulations, giving taxpayers control and more flexibility over their finances going forward as they repay the tax debt over time.
 Taxpayers using this method must file financial reports with the IRS and typically pay the debt back over time.
 Taxpayers may also qualify for specific installment agreement programs that have additional benefits.
 These programs are discussed below.